TECH FOR GOOD FOR AFRICA

 Wed November 12, 2025 08:00 pm CET

 How can immersive and emerging technologies drive positive change across the African continent?
 This three-part session combines dialogue, performance, and inspiration.
 Moderated by Paul Simon Wayaki, the first segment introduces the international Africa VR Campus and Center network with Tom Nickel, Diana Njeri, and guests.
-A poetic interlude by XR Girls Africa bridges into the final panel, featuring experts Nick Were, Luvai Lijoodi, Yahuza Magaji, and Edward Munaaba, who discuss MedXR, social justice, and AgriTech innovations shaping Africa’s digital future.
+A poetic interlude by XR Girls Africa bridges into the final panel, featuring experts Vangile Makwakwa, Lisbet XR, Nick Were, Luvai Lijoodi, Yahuza Magaji, and Edward Munaaba, who discuss MedXR, social justice, and AgriTech innovations shaping Africa’s digital future.

 Format